Deploy a Celery Worker

 Key Value CELERY_BROKER_URL

-is the URL from step 1. -
+, the internal URL from step 1. -

 Build Command pip install -r requirements.txt